 Ellen (Gluten-Free Diva) ~ “My first solution (which probably isn’t the best from a detox standpoint!) is to take a couple of ibuprofen.
 That always reduces the inflammation and helps me sleep.
 I then try to drink as much water as possible in the days following AND I try to eat as healthfully as possible with little or no exceptions.
 That always tends to work for me.”

 Tia (Glugle Gluten Free) ~ “I don’t really have anything I do besides time.
 It has only happened a couple of times since I have had a strong reaction.
 Both times it was in the middle of the night, and if I hadn’t known for a fact that I hadn’t been drinking, I would have said I drank too much.
 That’s just what it felt like.
 So, I laid on the floor in the bathroom until I felt safe to go to bed.
 Then I just took it easy with food and drink the next couple of days, just like I was recovering from a hangover.”

-Steve (Gluten-Free Steve) ~ “For me, if I get glutened bad, I take it easy for a few days.
+Steve (formerly Gluten-Free Steve, now The Grateful Celiac) ~ “For me, if I get glutened bad, I take it easy for a few days.
 Basic bland foods until my system gets back on track.
 Plain chicken with salt and pepper.
 Boiled potatoes.
 Maybe some bland noodles until my stomach feels better again.
 I’ve not found any super fast cure/treatment – I just never know what will help me feel better.”

 Gigi (Gluten-Free Gigi) ~ “I always start with ginger tea: 2 teaspoons fresh grated ginger root in 8 ounces boiling filtered water.
 I take 3 to 4 cups of this for detoxing the system.
 In addition, to replenish minerals lost, I eat 3 black sugar cubes (from Asian market) per day.
 Plenty of room temperature water on top of this, up to 1 gallon per day.
 I limit foods to anti-inflammatory foods like kale, blueberries, green tea, ginger, etc. Smoothies are a great way to incorporate these into the diet when you’re under the weather, especially if you have severe GI symptoms from being gluten’ed.”